 - 1 can refried beans

-Pulse the olives in a food processor until they are small pieces.
-Shred the “cheese” if using.
-Stir all ingredients together in a 2-qt. bowl and heat in the microwave while you set the table and put out the fresh veggies, salad, or fruit you are serving with it.
+Pulse the olives in a food processor until they are small pieces, or put them in a 2-qt. bowl and mash with a potato masher into little pieces.
+Shred the “cheese” if using, or use pre-shredded.
+Stir all ingredients together in the 2-qt. bowl and heat in the microwave while you set the table and put out the fresh veggies, salad, or fruit you are serving with it.
 (Some non-dairy cheeses don’t melt very much, but do add to the taste of the finished dish.)
 Serve with corn chips (organic, if you can, to avoid any GMOs) or spread onto and roll up in tortillas.
 Leftovers make a good sandwich filling with a little ketchup or vegan mayonnaise.

 You can spice things up a bit with some salsa, guacamole, and/or soy sour cream.